-Once all the unifix cubes were sorted, I began counting how many of each color were in each group, but I kept loosing my place and forgetting how many each group had.
+Once all the unifix cubes were sorted, I began counting how many of each color were in each group, but I kept losing my place and forgetting how many each group had.
 I shared with my students that there was a way we could organize all our cubes that would allow me to keep better track of each group.

 My youngest students are three and this activity suited their abilities well.
 I love doing activities where students can manipulate materials.
 Here one student insisted on stacking each color together before pulling them apart again to graph them.
 This was OK.
-But, a problem with using mathematical manipulatives is that is makes it difficult to send work home to parents.
+But, a problem with using mathematical manipulatives is that it makes it difficult to send work home to parents.

 How can I demonstrate to the parents what their child is learning if they cannot be here to witness it?

 Answer: pre-cut unifix sized squares out of construction paper and invite your students to glue a paper square down for each unifix cube on their graphing sheet.
 You can also have your students color in each corresponding square on the graph.

 Above a student replaces each cube he removes with the same colored paper square, thus recording exactly what his graph looked like when it was all unifix cubes.
 This activity of recording by replacing took a bit of practice for some of my students, where I asked to check their work before they glued anything, but the math concepts abound.

 Not to mention, again, that finishing the activity this way allowed me to show the parents of my students what I was teaching.

 Now, this is not to say that every math activity needs something to take home to parents.
 We do lots of graphing activities on a regular basis, but not every activity results in a sheet to put up on the fridge.
 Just sometimes.
 Overall this lesson took about half an hour.
 If graphing is a newer concept for your preschooler, you may want to consider practicing with the unifix cubes several times before doing the transferring portion of the activity.